fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

     *   `GET /api/secure/resource/fhir/:sourceId/:resourceId`: Retrieves a single FHIR resource by its source and resource ID.
     *   `PATCH /api/secure/resource/fhir/:resourceType/:resourceId`: Updates an existing FHIR resource, typically for manually edited data.
     *   `POST /api/secure/resource/graph/:graphType`: Fetches a graph of related FHIR resources, essential for building timeline and relational views.
+*   **Configuration Endpoint:** The backend provides a dedicated, unauthenticated endpoint at `/api/env`.
+The purpose of this endpoint is to expose a limited, curated set of non-sensitive backend configuration values that are required by the frontend for its operation (e.g., feature flags, service URLs).
+This pattern avoids hardcoding configuration in the frontend and allows for dynamic updates without rebuilding the client application.

 ## Frontend Design Patterns